thepopupschool/thepopupschool/content/course/new-theory-of-the-body/action-tresholds.md

 > Never before has this particular tree-me existed.

-In the [previous post](new-theory-of-the-body/action-protocols), I described how action *protocols* are internal metabolic signatures of the external world, and function to make sense of it for the person.
+In the [[./action-protocols|previous post]], I described how action *protocols* are internal metabolic signatures of the external world, and function to make sense of it for the person.
 In this article I introduce the notions of action *thresholds*.

 * * * * *